CESNET/libyang/README.md

 ## yanglint

-libyang project includes features rich tool called `yanglint(1)` for validation and conversion of the schemas and YANG modeled data.
+libyang project includes a feature-rich tool called `yanglint(1)` for validation and conversion of the schemas and YANG modeled data.
 The source codes are located at [`/tools/lint`](./tools/lint) and can be used to explore how an application is supposed to use the libyang library. `yanglint(1)` binary as